skogsmaskin/slate-insert-block-on-enter/Readme.md

 import InsertBlockOnEnter from 'slate-insert-block-on-enter'

 const plugins = [
-  InsertBlockOnEnter({kind: 'block', type: 'paragraph', nodes: [{kind: 'text', text: '', ranges: []}]}) ]
+  InsertBlockOnEnter({type: 'paragraph' ...})
+]

+OR

+const plugins = [
+  InsertBlockOnEnter('paragraph')
+]

 ```

 #### Arguments

-- `blockProps: Object` — the properties of the block to insert when enter is pressed on focused void node.
+- `blockProps: Object|String` — the properties of the block to insert when enter is pressed on focused void node.

 ## License